Visiting Regional Faculty Program

 Eligible applicants for the Visiting Regional Humanities Faculty Program will meet all of the following criteria:

-1. Be a full-time faculty member or faculty member emeritus in a humanities or humanities-oriented social science field at a Kansas state or Kansas City metro area institution of higher education, such as a university, community college, private college/liberal arts college.
+1. Be a full-time faculty member or faculty member emeritus in a humanities, humanities-oriented social science or fine arts field at a Kansas state or Kansas City metro area institution of higher education, such as a university, community college, private college/liberal arts college.

 3. Propose a humanities-oriented scholarly, teaching improvement, or hybrid project to be undertaken during the residency.